RedSox2/hangman/README.md

 3. Double click on the hangman-master folder.
 4. Press cmd+spacebar.
 5. type in `terminal` and press enter.
-6. Into terminal type `cd downloads/hangman-master`.
+6. Into terminal type `cd downloads/hangman-master`, then press enter.
 7. Then type `make hangman`.
 This opens a new window asking you to install something to allow this to run, click `yes`.
 8. Once that is installed type `make hangman` and press enter.
 9. Finally, into terminal type `./hangman`.
 (Or go to finder and open downloads and hangman-master and double-click hangman)